-- Whenever you get a bill from a network provider, send us the bill.
-We will contact the provider directly and resolve the billing problem. - If you have already paid a bill to a network provider, send us the bill along with documentation of any payment you have made.
-You should ask us to pay you back for your covered services.
+- You only have to pay your cost sharing amount when you get covered services.
+We do not allow providers to add additional separate charges, called balance billing.
+This protection (that you never pay more than your cost sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges. - Whenever you get a bill from a network provider that you think is more than you should pay, send us the bill.
+We will contact the provider directly and resolve the billing problem. - If you have already paid a bill to a network provider, but you feel that you paid too much, send us the bill along with documentation of any payment you have made.
+You should ask us to pay you back for the difference between the amount you paid and the amount you owed under the plan.